On the quasi-uniformity properties of quasi-Monte Carlo point sets and sequences -- Part I: Lattices and Kronecker sequences: The main results

 Since it is well-known that $F_{m-1}/F_m = [0;1,1,\dots,1]$, it follows from Theorem~\ref{meshratio-by-cf} with $K=1$ and $F_{m+1} \le 2 F_{m}$ that the family of Fibonacci lattices is quasi-uniform and also of low-discrepancy.
 Since the explicit shortest basis of (the underlying planar lattice of) Fibonacci lattices is known (see \cite{ABD12,NS94}), one can obtain the exact separation radius and tighter bounds on the covering radius and the mesh ratio of the Fibonacci lattices. \end{remark}

-\begin{remark}\rm The minimum distance of rank-1 lattice point sets has been studied in the context of the traveling salesman path (see \cite{pausinger2017bounds,pausinger2017lattices}).
-Consider the sequence of lattices $P_k = P((1,g_k), N_k)$ where $g_k/N_k = [0;a_1,\cdots,a_{2k+1}]$ with $a_{2i}=1$ and $a_{2i+1}=2$ holds.
+\begin{remark} The minimum distance of rank-1 lattice point sets has been studied in the context of the traveling salesman path (see \cite{pausinger2017bounds,pausinger2017lattices}).
+Consider the family of lattices $P_k = P((1,g_k), N_k)$ where $g_k/N_k = [0;a_1,\cdots,a_{2k+1}]$ with $a_{2i}=1$ and $a_{2i+1}=2$ holds.
 It is shown in \cite{pausinger2017lattices} that the shape of the lattices $P_k$ converges to the hexagonal lattice and the minimum distance of $P_k$ converges to $\sqrt{2/(\sqrt{3}N)}$.
-This sequence is also of low-discrepancy and, according to Corollary~\ref{cor:meshratio-rank1lattice}, also quasi-uniform. \end{remark}
+This family is also of low-discrepancy and, according to Corollary~\ref{cor:meshratio-rank1lattice}, also quasi-uniform. \end{remark}